 The Aquarium of the Pacific is unusually affordable, especially for an attraction of this caliber.
 There are a whole range of ticket prices, from single visit to a multi-tiered membership structure that’s engineered to flex around your needs… and your budget.

 Base ticket prices for the Aquarium are $36.95 for adults, $26.95 for kids (3-11) and $33.95 for seniors (62 and over); if you’re only looking to go once or twice a year, buying tickets a la carte makes perfect sense.
 If you love going to the Aquarium and want to go on the regular, then a membership (with its discounts and perks) is clearly the way to go.

-Pro-Tip: The Aquarium box office and website sells combination tickets that allow you to visit the Queen Mary, the LA Zoo, the Battleship Iowa… even go behind the scenes at the Aquarium or go whale watching, all at a discounted price.
+Pro-Tip: The Aquarium box office and website sells combination tickets that allow you to visit the LA Zoo, go on a harbor tour… even go behind the scenes at the Aquarium or go whale watching, all at a discounted price.

 Pro-Tip: The Aquarium offers discounted homeschool days a few times a year.
 Home educators can purchase tickets online to attend these special days that feature hands-on activities and exhibits throughout the venue.
 Keep an eye on the calendar for the next available date.

 Touring the Aquarium of the Pacific